KQM-git/TCL/docs/general-mechanics/miscellaneous-entries.md

 ## A Study In Potions

 * The retry button in the event is a full team reset.
-All cooldowns including weapon passive cooldowns, elemental skills, burst skills and character constellations are fully reset as well as HP and Energy.
+All cooldowns including weapon passive cooldowns, Elemental Skills, Elemental Bursts and character constellations are fully reset as well as HP and Energy.

 ## Portable Waypoints